stanford-me343/stanford-me343.github.io/index.md

 Because emails from instructors tend to get filtered out, we will also use a mailing list to email everyone.
 This mailing list can help you differentiate messages from the forum from important messages from the teaching staff.
 The mailing list will be:
 [me343-winter1819@lists.stanford.edu](mailto:me343-winter1819@lists.stanford.edu).

 Most of you should be signed up already.
+The landing page is: [https://mailman.stanford.edu/mailman/listinfo/me343-winter1819](https://mailman.stanford.edu/mailman/listinfo/me343-winter1819).

 ### Students with Documented Disabilities